c-sprinks/c-sprinks/README.md

 Switching Gears: Sold my Sub-Contracting business to my partner.
 Now I'm diving headfirst into IT, transforming my passion into my profession.

 What I'm Do Now
-Studying for the trifecta CompTIA A+, CompTIA Network+ and CompTIA Security+.
+Studying for the future CompTIA Network+ and CompTIA Security+.

 Interests
 Security, Networking,SDR,AI,Ham Radio etc.